A 200-Year Journey of America’s First Specialty Hospital

 The American Ophthalmological Society (AOS), the second oldest specialty medical society in the United States, is founded on June 7 by Drs.
 Noyes and Hasket Derby of Boston.
 They invite 16 of their esteemed colleagues to join and name Dr. Delafield as the AOS’s first president.
 The organization’s first two annual meetings are held at the Infirmary.

-Dr. Agnew founds the Clinic for the Diseases of the Eye and Ear at the New York College of Physicians and Surgeons.
+Dr. Cornelius Agnew founds the Clinic for the Diseases of the Eye and Ear at Columbia University's Vagelos College of Physicians and Surgeons.

 Dr. Agnew helps to found the Brooklyn Eye and Ear Hospital.